Checkin’ Out Costa Rica | Part 1

 You can find much of what I can offer as advice on other travel websites about Costa Rica.
+Fortunately, we learned very early in the game that we would need a timeline.
 However, I hope to capsulize what I feel is the most often overlooked or essential for you to know and remember.

 Seasons and Airline Reservations

 Due to its proximity to the equator, there are primarily two seasons:

 - November-April.
 The dry season or high season is tourist time.

 - May-October.
 The green season is when the country gets most of its rain.

 The weather is more excellent during the dry season, but it’s more crowded and more expensive during the high season, yet still quite affordable.

 If you plan to visit during the best weather, it’s probably a good idea to checkin’ out your flight, hotel, and car rental reservations, at least three months ahead or more.
 If you hope to use an air mileage program from a North American-based carrier as a free ride down, I have two bits of advice:

 1) Book as early as you can (the limited number of free seats per flight fill up fast); and